hirosystems/MIT-Bitcoin-Expo-2022-Hiro-Hackathon-Resources/README.md

 Happy Hacking!

 ## 💡Project Ideas
+To get you started, here are four popular categories of projects found in the Stacks ecosystem.
+Sometimes it's easier to get started building with a use case in mind!
+Hopefully some of these examples help with the brainstorming process, and show you the possibilities of all the things hackers can build.
 #### ⤵️ [My First Clarity Smart Contract](https://github.com/hirosystems/MIT-Bitcoin-Expo-2022-Hiro-Hackathon-Resources#my-first-clarity-smart-contract-1)
 Learn the essentials of the Clarity smart contract language for the Stacks Blockchain, and develop a basic smart contract that demonstrates fundamental functionality and a beginner understanding of the language.